 GOALS ACTIONS 25) Build robust volunteer program to increase organizational impact and engagement.
 A. Engage 30 community volunteers.
-B. Host 5 restoration work parties.
-C. Dedicate 120 hours of community service to conservation.
-D. Develop a youth volunteer network, engaging 10 youth in TCD volunteer opportunities.
+B. Host 8 restoration work parties.
+C. Initiate 120 hours of community service to conservation.
+D. Support a youth volunteer network, consistently engaging group of 10 youth in TCD volunteer opportunities.
 26) Build relationships with elected officials.
 A. Host 3 virtual or field tours for elected officials.
 B. Present CD information and updates at 5 local jurisdiction meetings (ex.
-BOCC, City Council, Port).
+BOCC, City Councils, Port, School Boards).
 C. Connect with legislators twice annually.
 27) Improve accessibility of CD information.
 A. Develop relevant multi-lingual resources.
-B. Ensure TCD website meets current accessibility standards.
-C. Host 5 events appropriate for families and people of all ages.
-D. Showcase CD projects and programs on 3 local and TCD-owned media platforms.
+B. Host 5 events appropriate for families and people of all ages.
+C. Showcase CD projects and programs on 3 local and TCD-owned media platforms.
 28) Demonstrate the impact of our work to our community.
 D. Host annual gathering to showcase our community impact, our strong partnerships, and to recognize the stewardship accomplishments of community members and partners.
-E. Create a storymap to showcase TCD projects and partnerships.
+E. Create 2 new story maps to showcase TCD projects and partnerships.